 Or if you’ve ever wondered how to paint kitchen cabinets, give your old cupboards a new lease of life on a budget with a fresh lick of paint.

 Kitchens are a big investment, and while pink may be your favourite colour, it is a big jump to opt for pink cabinetry.
 Get your much-desired pink fix and make a statement with this bold kitchen splashback idea.

 It’s part of the scheme but can be changed at a later stage if you decide it has dated.
 Of course it can act as a gateway to adding more pink, which is no bad thing in our view!

 7. Add a pink island

-A great way to add pink to an existing kitchen – or plan it in to a new one – is to allocate it as the colour of a contrasting island.
-In this example from Life Kitchens, a sweet book shelf has been woven into the blush pink design – just one example of the clever storage options on offer.
+A great way to add pink to an existing kitchen – or plan it into a new one – is to allocate it as the colour of a contrasting island.
+In this example from Life Kitchens, a sweet book shelf has been woven into the blush pink design – just one example of the clever kitchen storage ideas and options on offer.

 8. Let pink and green be seen